 Your primary directive in the live environment is capital preservation.

-• The Maximum Loss Limit is the most critical rule, set at a hard floor of $0.
+- In the Live Funded Account, the Maximum Loss Limit functions as a firm-defined risk floor based on starting balance and approved risk parameters.
+The account must remain within approved drawdown limits; breaching them results in termination, even if the balance remains positive.
 This means your account balance must remain positive at all times.
 Any trade that causes your account equity to dip into a negative balance will result in the permanent termination of the account.

 The consequences for any rule violation in the live stage are immediate and directly tied to your profitability: